ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 ## <a name="featEng"><a> Feature engineering

 ### Feature engineering strategy
-Three weeks into the competition, I climbed to the top of the public leaderboard with about 50 features.
+Three weeks into the eight week competition, I climbed to the top of the public leaderboard with about 50 features.
 Ever since I kept thinking of new features to capture the underlying patterns of the data.
 I also added features that are similar to the most important features in order to capture the more subtle patterns.
 The final model contains 430 numeric features and this section is intended to discuss the most important ones.

 All features are rescaled if needed in order to result in similar interpretations for the train and test features.